Three Flavours Cornetto: The World's End

-The third installment is The World's End, a 2013 science fiction apocalyptic comedy.
+The third installment is The World's End, a 2013 apocalyptic science fiction comedy.
 The film follows a group of friends, led by Pegg, reattempting an epic pub crawl of their youth and discovering an alien occupation of their home town.
 In the final scene of the film, a Cornetto wrapper blows past in a breeze, briefly catching on a wire fence.

 Wright said in an interview for Entertainment Weekly, "We thought it would be a funny idea to do a sci-fi film where even the people who are going to be your saviours are hammered."